open/close all folders

 - Butterflies: More likely to be female.
 Caterpillars are more likely to be male though; when they turn into butterflies, they are the few male butterflies in fiction.

 - Cats: More likely to be female if the cat in question has all-white fur or is paired with an almost always male dog.
+Also usually seen as feminine in typical Japanese mythology.
 The "alley cat" tends to be portrayed as male though, so cartoons depicting cats hanging out by trash cans will likely depict them as male.
 The Cool Cat, Fat Cat, and orange cat are also more likely to be male.
 They are equally likely to be male or female otherwise.
 Any wild species except lions has a similar either male or female gender coding that domestic and feral cats have.

 - Cattle: Can be either male (bull or steer/ox) or female (cow) depending on the needs of the story.